 3 good practices to give your writing effort the best chances

-Great photographers are and behave as artists.
-They have their unique way of seeing and understanding the world we live in.
+Great photographers are artists and behave accordingly.
+They have their unique way of seeing and understanding the world.
 They know that the right photo can speak by itself, but they are increasingly more aware that the crowded digital landscape requires them to show up with content around their frames.

 Photographers need to find a way to match their work with a proper message that says something about their creative vision, while it sets them apart.